mszep/pandoc_resume/resume.md

   * Used Nagios, Icinga, Orion, Splunk, Logstash, rrdtool, and others for performance and monitoring
   * Wrote scripts using bash/perl/python for system tasks and monitoring plugins
-  * Administration of internal xmpp chat server
+  * Administered internal xmpp chat server
   * Configured and deployed Linux and Windows systems, both physical and virtual (VMWare ESX & VCenter)
   * Deployed F5 Big-IP LTM for load balancing, reverse proxy, and SSL offloading
   * Deployed F5 Big-IP ASM Web Application Firewall
   * Windows System Administration, including User, Group Policy, DNS management in Active Directory
-  * Act as company Security Administrator, responsible for many parts of PCI-DSS compliance, assist in writing policies, review all security incidents
+  * Acted as company Security Administrator, responsible for parts of PCI-DSS compliance, assist in writing policies, review all security incidents
   * Co-wrote and deployed reporting REST API on Amazon EC2 using Node.js and Nginx